Openmesh-Network/openmesh-collectors/README.md

 Where the first option runs the raw data collector for the given exchange, and the latter runs the Faust stream processor.
 A Dockerfile is also provided if you want to run the application in a Docker container, just make sure to load in the `.env` file you wrote earlier as a volume.

+Note that unlike other data sources, blockchains won't require a `--symbol` argument when running the application, as it will collect data for the entire chain on its own.
+Individual DEXes, symbol pairs, e.t.c. are handled by the stream processor.

 If you want to run the full application, you'll want to have three processes running:

-1. The raw data collection for a single exchange
+1. The raw data collection for a single source
 2. The stream processor
 3. A Kafka consumer on one of the normalised topics (e.g. `lob`)

 From there, you'll start to see a standardised orderbook feed coming in at low latency.
 Note that the data will be in Avro, so you'll probably want to have some kind of deserializer to make it human-readable.

+Eventually a more "mini" version of L3 Atom will be developed which supports smaller use cases that can be handled on one machine.
+The current application is designed for a more distributed setup as the data volumes are simply too high for one machine to handle.

 ## Schemas